FAQs for Providers and Content Owners

-- When you send a playlist change, the CUBE only downloads what it doesn’t have on-board already.
+- When you send a playlist change, the CUBE only downloads what it doesn’t have onboard already.

 - Streaming technology is constantly buffering and sending data.

-- Using the example of 1000 songs, initially the CUBE will have to download 2GB worth of content, however Providers often download this initial content before the unit is placed on the customer site.
+- Using the example of 1000 songs, initially, the CUBE will have to download 2GB worth of content.
+However, Providers often download this initial content before the unit is placed on the customer site.

-- After the initial content, let’s say the Provider is adding an additional 20 songs to the unit each week (content that that it doesn’t already have on board), this would mean that each week the unit will transfer just those new songs, 2MB X 20 or 40MB/week.
+- After the initial content, let’s say the Provider is adding an additional 20 songs to the unit each week (content that it doesn’t already have on board), this would mean that each week the unit will transfer just those new songs, 2MB X 20 or 40MB/week.

 - The CUBE also utilizes some ancillary “management” data, for scheduling information, playback reporting and so forth — typically this will add another 2MB to 10MB per week depending on what’s going on.

-- Lastly, typically every few months a firmware-update is sent to CUBE units which may be 30MB of data, so this would average about 3MB per week, and no more that 10MB is an update is done monthly.
+- Lastly, typically every few months a firmware-update is sent to CUBE units which may be 30MB of data, so this would average about 3MB per week, and no more than 10MB is an update is done monthly.